 \subsection{Using more cameras}

-From the previous results, it can be seen that the number of cameras has a large impact on the performance of the algorithms.
-Especially \textit{mvor} shows that using only three cameras while there are strong occlusions, leads to a large decrease in performance.
+The previous results demonstrate that the number of cameras has a large impact on the performance of the algorithms.
+Especially \textit{mvor} shows that using only three cameras in the presence of strong occlusions leads to a large decrease in performance.
 From an application point of view, it is therefore recommended to use at least five or even more cameras, if this is possible.

 To evaluate the impact of a high number of cameras, the \textit{egohumans}~\cite{khirodkar2023ego} dataset was selected.
-It shows between 2-8 people in different indoor and outdoor settings (like building with lego bricks, fencing or playing tag, basketball, volleyball, badminton or tennis).
+It shows between 2-8 people in different indoor and outdoor settings (like building with lego bricks, fencing, or playing tag, basketball, volleyball, badminton, or tennis).
 They are watched by 8-20 cameras.
 The supervised space is up to $25\times14\,m$ in size, which is much larger compared to the other datasets.
 The last recording of each setting was selected as test set, and each recording was subsampled into parts of $3s$ consecutive motions with larger gaps in between as well.